jacione/interactive-cdi/README.md

 [//]: # (TODO: add some pictures to readme)
 # Interactive CDI
 An interactive applet that demonstrates principles of coherent diffraction imaging (CDI), specifically phase retrieval, in a hands-on environment.
+This software was designed to be used in an advanced undergraduate physics lab, as described in the paper [Coherent diffraction imaging in the undergraduate laboratory](https://doi.org/10.1119/5.0245088).

 <img src="./docs/full.png" alt="Screenshot of the applet having reconstructed a four-pinhole aperture">